-This research offers yet another heads-up on the dangers of willfully innovating while ignorant of the constant.
-This reminds me of the Science News’ reports on green house gasses and global warming in the mid 80’s.
-It only took 20 years for this to become ‘popular’.
-Alas, this popularity hasn’t driven much corrective action yet.
+The Science News article, Inside Job, covers research that offers us another warning of the danger of willfully innovating while ignorant of the constant, as chapter 16 cautions.
+This reminds me of the Science News’ reports on green house gases and global warming in the mid 80’s.
+It “only” took 20 years for this to become widely known.
+And yet, this knowledge has yet to propel significant remedial action.
 I imagine the perceived loss-to-gain ratio (cost/benefit) isn’t compelling enough.
-How will this effect the biological issues raised here in this report?
+No doubt, the biological issues raised in this report will fair no better.
+Obviously, we only learn the hard way.

-I should say immediate loss to immediate gain.
-The immediate loss is high, like giving up fossil fuel, without any immediate gain.
-In fact, the only gain is an abstract ideal of ‘the disaster we avoid’.
-That never worked for getting rid of nuclear weapons; why should it now?
-Interestingly, the climatic consequences are gradually coming to fruition, as are the biological consequences previewed in Inside Job.
+In effect, the cost/benefit here is more of an immediate loss to immediate gain ratio.
+For global warming, the immediate loss is high, like giving up fossil fuel, without any immediate gain.
+In fact, the only gain would be a serious attempt to avoid the looming disaster.
+That didn’t work for abolishing nuclear weapons so why should it for anything else?
+Interestingly, the climatic consequences are gradually coming to fruition, as are the biological consequences previewed in this report, Inside Job.
 How disastrous do circumstances need to get before the gain feels worth the loss?
-What does it take to see through our blind spot?

 Alas, the wisdom of balance has yet to play a major role in human behavior.
-Instead, the bio-hoodwink impels us to feel ‘the more the better’.
-Perceived immediate gain drives us.
-Of course, and naturally so, we’re animals after all!
-That today’s gain becomes tomorrow’s loss may very easy to understand and very easy to put into practice, yet (ironically) no one in the world can understand them or put them into practice.
+Instead, the bio-hoodwink (p.11, p.100) impels us to feel ‘the more the better’.
+Perceived immediate gain drives us—and naturally so.
+After all, we are animals!
+Yet, we have no trouble in ostensibly understanding the danger.
+Chapter 70 alludes to the ironic difference between ostensible and real understanding… My words are very easy to understand and very easy to put into practice, yet [ironically] no one in the world can understand them or put them into practice.
+(See We only understand what we already know, p.254.)

-On the other hand, science is gradually proving how interconnected everything is.
-That does bode well for the long term future!
+On the bright side, science is relentlessly, albeit gradually, proving how interconnected everything is.
+That bodes well for the long-term future!
 Especially considering how naive we were on these matters just a few short centuries ago.
+We do truly learn, even if at a snail’s pace.

 Teeming masses of bacteria are in your mouth, on your skin, up your nose and on the surface of your eye, in your stomach, deep in your bowels and well, just about everywhere.
 In fact, the number of bacterial cells you harbor exceeds the count of your own body’s cells by 10-to-1.